 In attempts to control the environment, I yell or snap at my family.
-I am also embarrassed when I am looking for a treatment.
+I am also embarrassed when I am looking for treatment.
 I have been to many practitioners but usually feel self-conscious about what I am thinking and feeling.
-I am embarrassed to ask for medication because as a nurse, I know the attitude that can be directed toward "drug-seekers," she puts in quotation marks, "who often complain of pain."
+I am embarrassed to ask for medication because as a nurse, I know the attitude that can be directed toward "drug-seekers," she puts in quotation marks, who often complain of pain.

 I also suffer from chronic headaches, as well as anxiety.
 As a result, I am not getting effective treatment, and it does affect my relationships and functioning.
 I mean, she sounds - she sounds like she could be an alter-ego of the you that you describe in the book.